NoiseG8/NoiseG8/README.md

 </div>

 NoiseG8 is build on react-naitive, for the optimal performance intergrated with c++ code, to create the best music making experience.

+## Build 🔨

+`cd src && npm install`

+*On Windows*

+- `npx react-native-windows-init --overwrite` to install the dependencies
+- `npx react-native run-windows` to run the build